Find an Approved Solicitor on the Teachers Building Society

-Teachers Building Society Solicitor Panel Sample Enquires to our Call Center
+FAQs : The Teachers Building Society Solicitor Panel

-I was supposed to move into my dream home last Friday.
-My lawyer’s firm is on the Teachers Building Society solicitors panel but has changed address 8 weeks ago and had not informed Teachers Building Society of their new address.
+I was expecting to move into my flat two days ago.
+My lawyer’s firm is on the Teachers Building Society conveyancing panel but has changed address 8 weeks ago and had not advised Teachers Building Society of their new address.
 Teachers Building Society has locked down the release of mortgage funds until such time as their systems are up to date with the correct details.

 This is a rare situation indeed.
 The majority of lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Teachers Building Society branch or your mortgage broker to see if they can assist.